 Sen. Mazie Hirono (D-HI) became the first Asian American woman elected to the Senate in 2012.

 Sen. Joni Ernst (R-IA), an Army National Guard veteran, was the first woman combat veteran ever elected to the Senate in 2015.

 Sen. Shelley Moore Capito (R-WV), elected to the Senate in 2014, was the first woman Senator in West Virginia’s history.

 The Department of Defense opened all combat positions in the U.S. military to women for the first time in 2016.

 Sen. Catherine Cortez Masto (D-NV) became the first Latina elected to serve in the Senate in 2016.

 Sen. Martha McSally (R-AZ), appointed to the Senate in 2018, was not only the first woman in U.S. history to fly a fighter jet in combat, but also the first woman to command a fighter squadron.

-Now 25 women are currently serving in the Senate!
-Thank you to all of the women who came before us, the suffragists, who paved the way for women in politics and equal representation for women.
+26 women are currently serving in the Senate!
+Thank you to all of the women who came before us, the suffragists, who paved the way for women in politics and greater representation for women.